 MTN REC.
 GUIDES: Are dedicated professionals headed by Geoff & Beryl Wayatt.
 They will show you the mountains and valleys and how to enjoy them.
 They will also let you do your climbing and in an informal way provide whatever encouragement, support and guidance is necessary for your successful Aspiring expedition.

 NATIONAL PARK ETHICS: We are in a privileged (and licenced) situation in Mt Aspiring National Park and are happy to share it with our clients.
 We request you conduct your activities accordingly, respecting and protecting this unique environment for yourself and others use.

 GUIDING: We do a limited number of guiding trips on Mt Aspiring and to Mt.
-Cook throughout the year.
-We cater for individual requirements on request.
+Cook throughout the year subject to glacial recession etc. We cater for individual requirements on request.

 PASSPORTS: Australian visitors must carry current passports to N Z. All other Nationals must also have visitors visas.
 INSURANCE: We advise travel insurance for illness, injury, loss of baggage, flight and course booking cancellation.

 ACCIDENTS: In New Zealand, the Accident Compensation Act applies to everyone, resident and visitor.
 It covers local medical expenses pertaining to injury by accident.

 RELEASE FROM LIABILITY: As part of your course you will be asked to complete a "Release from Liability" Form recognizing your responsibility in regard to personal injury sustained during a Mountain Recreation conducted activity.